Kuikwit vs Zoho CRM: Best Tool for Customer Support

 I've seen teams pick the wrong one and spend three months frustrated before switching.
 So let's save you that headache.

-What is Kuikwit vs Zoho CRM Really About?
+What Kuikwit vs Zoho CRM Really Means

 Okay so here's the thing most comparison posts won't tell you straight up—these two tools aren't even playing the same game.